EDUCBA Logo

 Job Qualifications and Requirements of a CFO

-In general, the position of a CFO is reserved for very highly experienced professionals with an established track records, strong industry knowledge, and advanced education.
+The CFO position generally reserves for highly experienced professionals with an established track record, strong industry knowledge, and advanced education.
 To be precise, a CFO must satisfy the following requirements:

-• A master’s degree in business administration, accounting, or similar discipline is a must.
-Typically, candidates with an MBA in Finance or professional certifications, such as Certified Public Accountant (CPA), Certified Management Accountant (CMA), etc. are preferable to candidates without any advanced educational degree.
+• A master’s degree in business administration, accounting, or similar discipline is necessary.
+Typically, candidates with an MBA in Finance or professional certifications, such as Certified Public Accountant (CPA), Certified Management Accountant (CMA), etc., are preferable to candidates without any advanced educational degree.

-• Must have more than 10 years of experience managing the financial department of a major company or handling a division of a large corporation.
+• Must have more than 10 years of experience managing a major company’s financial department or handling a large corporation’s division.

 • Should possess a high level of written and oral communication skills that will be useful in connecting with the executive and senior management team.